Angiolo Tommasi: Biography

 The Tommasi house in Florence was a meeting place for painters and artists including Fattori, Borrani, and Colcos and other members of the circle of artists at the Caffè Michelangiolo.
 Tommasi also completed a number of trips to South America, including Patagonia and Tierra del Fuego.
 Paintings from these trips, sometimes commissioned by the Argentine government, were exhibited in Buenos Aires.

 Returning from Argentina, he moved to Torre del Lago where he was surrounded by the "Club della Bohème", which included artists Giacomo Puccini, Ferruccio Pagni, Francesco Fanelli, Plinio Nomellini, and Raffaello Gambogi.

+Tommasi died in 1923 in Torre del Lago Puccini, Lucca.